Oneflow-Inc/libai/docs/source/tutorials/Evaluation.md

 # Evaluation
 Evaluation is a process that takes a number of inputs/outputs pairs and aggregates them.
 You can always use the model directly and just parse its inputs/outputs manually to perform evaluation.
 Alternatively, evaluation is implemented in LiBai using the `DatasetEvaluator` interface.

-LiBai includes a few `DatasetEvaluator` that computes metrics like Acc@N, PPL.
+LiBai includes a few `DatasetEvaluator` that computes metrics like top-N accuracy, PPL(Perplexity).
 You can also implement your own `DatasetEvaluator` that performs some other jobs using the inputs/outputs pairs.
 For example, to count how many instances are detected on the validation set:
 ``` Python
 class Counter(DatasetEvaluator):
   def reset(self):